Akpo Sodje: Family sporting connections

 Born in Greenwich, London, his family originate from Warri, in Delta State, Nigeria.
 Sodje has four brothers who also play football; three of them professionally and one semi-professionally.
 Sam and Efe have represented Nigeria at international level.
 Steve has never played a Football League game.
 Another brother, Bright, used to play rugby league and rugby union.
 His cousin Onome Sodje, also played professionally in England.
+His nephew, Tai, son of Bright, also became a professional footballer.

 Akpo is the youngest of the ten Sodje children:

 "I am very proud to come from the Sodje family, which is a very big family.
 I want to thank our dad and mum for the sacrifices they made in bringing us up.
 We are all very close, Bright, Sam, Efe, and the rest.
 I am number 10 among the children, and they all treat me as their pet because I am the youngest member of the family."

 In January 2019 it was reported that Akpo refused to return to Britain for questioning by police in a money laundering investigation into his family's business that saw three of his brothers jailed.